samisalkosuo/icp-cam-devops-demo/README.md

 - NFS server
   - separate NFS server for ICP and CAM
 - 6 server for ICP
-  - master, management, proxy, vulnerability advisor and 2 worker nodes
+  - master, management, proxy, 3 worker nodes
+  - vulnerability advisor is not included in ICP Community Edition, but it would be useful in production environments
 - Minimum server requirements:
   - Ubuntu or CentOS (others may work too)
+    - Ubuntu is better choice, sample scripts in this repo are mostly for Ubuntu
   - 4 CPU
   - 16GB RAM
   - 100GB disk